WEB a

 -

-- Honorable mentions, ie. other cool site designs I've since come across:
+- Honorable mentions, ie. other site designs I've found that embrace a unique ASCII/monospace style:

-one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seventeen, eighteen - Some victims of broken box-drawing characters, at least when viewed on certain devices (scroll down the pages until you see box borders like ┌──┐):
+one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seventeen, eighteen, nineteen, twenty, twenty-one, twenty-two, twenty-three, twenty-four, twenty-five, twenty-six, twenty-seven, twenty-eight, twenty-nine, thirty, thirty-one, thirty-two, thirty-three, thirty-four, thirty-five, thirty-six, thirty-seven, thirty-eight, thirty-nine, forty - Some victims of broken box-drawing characters, at least when viewed on certain devices (scroll down the pages until you see box borders like ┌──┐):

 one,